 I first heard about I Survived from the kids years ago when it was added to our school's Battle of the Books list.
 It's grown in popularity until it's now nearly as popular as Wimpy Kid and other perennial favorites, at least in my library.
 Thanks to some suggestions from Storytime Underground and my own mental files, I've compiled a list of titles to suggest when kids survive their initial bout of reading and clamor for more.

-There are currently twelve I Survived books, with more being published approximately every six months.
-Fans will first want to check out the accompanying I Survived: True Stories series.
-The second title was just published and they are the true stories behind the stories, if you know what I mean.
+There are currently fourteen I Survived books, with more being published approximately every six months.
+Fans will also want to check out the accompanying I Survived: True Stories series.
+The third title was just published and they are the true stories behind the stories, if you know what I mean.